 The wooden ceilings are also a problem for many sensitive people.

-Professor Anne Steinemann reports in a 2017 article (“Ten questions concerning green buildings and indoor air quality”) that there are 55 different green certification schemes in more than 30 countries.
+Professor Anne Steinemann reports (Steinemann, 2016) that there are 55 different green certification schemes in more than 30 countries.
 What such a certification means for the indoor air quality varies.

 Green certification schemes award points for many features that are unrelated to indoor air quality, and even some that are detrimental.
 Points may be given for using recycled materials, energy efficiencies and locating the building in polluted high-traffic areas (to save energy for commuting).
 Building products and maintenance materials that meet the requirements can contain problematic pollutants, such as fragrances, terpenes and essential oils.

 Some schemes allow a building to obtain the highest green ranking without any measures to improve the indoor air quality at all.
 Other schemes do require basic minimum indoor air quality measures to qualify.
-However, the air quality issues still tend to drown in the list of features that are considered worthy of points.
+However, the air quality issues still tend to drown in the list of features that are considered worthy of points (Steinemann, 2016; Wargo, 2010).

 It appears that green certifications are well intentioned, but insufficient to ensure a usable air quality for highly sensitive people.